-South American bloc strikes long-sought Europe trade deal
+South American bloc strikes long-sought EU free trade deal

 “With this deal we are showing that we believe that trade is a good thing.
 It brings people and companies together, and we send a loud and clear message in support of open, sustainable, mutually beneficial, rule-based trade.”

 Cook reported from Brussels.
-Associated Press writers Almudena Calatrava in Buenos Aires, Argentina, contributed to this report.
+Associated Press writers Almudena Calatrava in Buenos Aires, Argentina, Yesica Fisch in Rio de Janeiro and Chris Rugaber in Washington contributed to this report.